transpect/mml2tex/README.md

 # mml2tex

-mml2tex is an XProc/XSLT-library which converts MathML to LaTeX.
+mml2tex is an XProc/XSLT-library to convert MathML to LaTeX.

 You may either invoke mml2tex standalone or include it as library in your XSLT or XProc project.
 The LaTeX code is wrapped in a processing instruction named `mml2tex`.
 Consider this XML input file …